Crowdar/lippia-web-sample-project/README.md

 - If you are Linux user
     [`Getting started - Linux User`](docs/README_Linux.md)
-- If you are Windws user
+- If you are Windows user
     [`Getting started - Windows User`](docs/README_Windows.md)